-As expected, the latest decision to approve the .cat, cultural and linguistic sTLD (sponsored top level domain) domain for Catalunya, has caused quite a bit of commotion coming from a number of angles.
-So after the first .cat story, it’s only in due hand that a follow up story be written for those of you with peaked interest.
+As expected, the latest decision to approve the .cat, cultural and linguistic sTLD (sponsored top-level domain) domain for Catalunya, has caused quite a bit of commotion coming from a number of angles.
+So after the first .cat story, it is only in due hand that a follow up story be written for those of you with peaked interest.

 There are plenty of scenarios to look at and more than a few imperative questions to ask.

 Knowing full well that they were opening a pandora’s box when they approved the linguistic/cultural domain, what brought them to their decision?
 Not to mention that if they also approve the other, .ct, regional TLD that Catalunya also applied for, Catalunya in essence, as far as the internet is concerned, will look like any other country.

 In November of 2004, ICANN contacted the Spanish Government, asking whether there were any objections to the proposed .cat domain.
 In response, during a senate session, Jose Montillo, Minister of Industry, Tourism and Commerce, stated that “It is not the government who authorises or refuses domains.”
 He also pointed out that only states recognised by the United Nations are eligible for a National, or top level domain.
 And that was that as far as the Spanish government is concerned.